Real root finding for low rank linear matrices: Experiments

-We compare our timings (reported in column ``{\sf LowRank}'') with the function {\sf PointsPerComponents} (column ``{\sf PPC}'') of the real algebraic geometry library {\sf RAGlib}, implemented by the third author \cite{raglib}.
-The symbol $\infty$ means that the no result has been returned after $4$ days of computation.
+We compare our algorithm ({timings in seconds} reported in column ``{\sf LowRank}'') with the function {\sf PointsPerComponents} (column ``{\sf PPC}'') of {\sf RAGlib} \cite{raglib}.
+The input of {\sf PointsPerComponents} is the list of all $(r+1) \times (r+1)$ minors of the matrix $A(x)$ (generating the ideal of the set of matrices of rank $\leq r$ in the pencil $A(x)$).

+The symbol $\infty$ means that no result has been returned after $4$ days of computation. \new{In column {\sf deg} we report the degree of $q_{n+1}$ in the output parametrization.
+Finally, in column {\sf maxdeg} we report the maximum of the degrees of the partial rational parametrizations (corresponding to the different recursive steps of {\sf LowRank}).
+When {\sf deg} is ``-'', we mean that the empty list is returned}.

-We make the following remarks about Table \ref{tab:dense}. \begin{enumerate} \item We first observe that our algorithm is most of the time faster than {\sf RAGlib} and it allows to tackle examples that are out of reach of {\sf RAGlib}. \item The growth in terms of timings with respect to $n$ seems to respect the correspondent growth in terms of degrees of output parametrizations ; in particular note that we have established that for $r$ and $m$ fixed, the sum of the degrees of parametrizations we need to compute stabilizes when $n$ grows.
-This is observed in practice of course and is reflected in our timings compared to those of {\sf RAGlib}. \item Accordingly to the related Multilinear B\'ezout Bounds computed in section \ref{ssec:compl:mbb}, the degrees of rational parametrizations stabilize when $n$ grows, since when $n>m^2-r^2$ and the input is generic, {\sf LowRank} does not compute critical points at first calls.
-This fact is remarkable, since: \begin{itemize} \item a natural geometric invariant associated to $\setD_r$, its degree as complex algebraic set, does not depend on the dimension $n$ of the affine section (one can prove easily that generically this degree is given by Thom-Porteous-Giambelli formula, {\it cf.} \cite[Ch.\,II,\S\,4]{arbarello2011geometry}); \item an algebraic invariant naturally associated to the output-size (the degree) is constant in $n$, coherently with the abovementioned geometric invariant. \end{itemize} \end{enumerate}
+We make the following remarks about Table \ref{tab:dense}. \begin{enumerate} \item We first observe that our algorithm is most of the time faster than {\sf RAGlib} and it allows to tackle examples that are out of reach of {\sf RAGlib}. \item The growth in terms of timings with respect to $n$ seems to respect the corresponding growth in terms of degrees of output parametrizations; in particular note that we have established that for $r$ and $m$ fixed, the sum of the degrees of parametrizations we need to compute stabilizes when $n$ grows.
+This is observed in practice of course and is reflected in our timings compared to those of {\sf RAGlib}. \item Accordingly to the related Multilinear B\'ezout Bounds computed in section \ref{ssec:compl:mbb}, the degrees of rational parametrizations stabilize when $n$ grows, since when $n>\rect{(m+r)(s-r)}$ and the input is generic, {\sf LowRank} does not compute critical points at first calls.
+This fact is remarkable, since: \begin{itemize} \item it is known (see \cite[Ch.\,II]{arbarello2011geometry}) that a natural geometric invariant associated to $\setD_r$, its degree as complex algebraic set, does not depend on the dimension $n$ of the affine section (one can prove easily that generically this degree is given by the Thom-Porteous-Giambelli formula, {\it cf.} \cite[Ch.\,II,\S\,4]{arbarello2011geometry}); \item an algebraic invariant naturally associated to the output-size (the degree of $q_{n+1}$) is constant in $n$, coherently with the aforementioned geometric invariant. \end{itemize} \end{enumerate}